wikimedia/design-codex/packages/codex-docs/component-demos/message/message.md

 Use the Message component to display system feedback, respond to user actions, or provide information.
 Use inline Messages to offer feedback on the validation of form inputs.

-Depending on the type of feedback conveyed to the user, Messages can be used to convey one of six statuses.
+Depending on the type of feedback conveyed to the user, Messages can be used to convey one of four statuses.

-1. **Subtle**<br>Use for general information that does not need to convey "status" or the need for additional visible attention — the most basic version of contained information.
-Contrary to a [Card](./card.md), a subtle Message might be the response to an action, cannot be entirely interactive, is not usually a part of a collection, and usually does not contain media.
-2. **Notice**<br>Use to provide general and non-urgent information or recommendations.
+1. **Notice**<br>Use to provide general and non-urgent information or recommendations.
 Think of this as a neutral version of warning, error, or success.
-3. **Progressive**<br>Use to provide general or progressive information that draws extra visible attention and might prompt an action to take.
-4. **Warning**<br>Use to provide important information about circumstances that require caution.
+2. **Warning**<br>Use to provide important information about circumstances that require caution.
-5. **Error**<br>Use to alert the user only in situation where their immediate attention is needed.
+3. **Error**<br>Use to alert the user only in situation where their immediate attention is needed.
 Error Messages have the strongest visual priority of all system messages.
-6. **Success**<br>Use to deliver feedback of a successful user interaction, like publishing an article.
+4. **Success**<br>Use to deliver feedback of a successful user interaction, like publishing an article.

 ### About Message